 When Shane was around the age of five, his family packed up and moved to Oklahoma, finally settling down in the small town of Welch where the artist attended grade school.
 Later, when the artist turned twelve, the family moved down the road to Bluejacket where he attended high school.
 Shane's artistic life was typical for a person of this age as he filled notebooks, desktops, and the backs of exams with doodles and sketches.
 In high school, Shane was the class artist designing and creating football banners, annual covers, or designing pumpkins for the annual Halloween fund raisers.
 He recalls drawing pictures on one of his pairs of jeans with markers and wearing them to school one day.
 Despite negative glances from teachers, before he knew it, everybody in the school was wanting a pair and he had trouble keeping up with the demand.
 He also remembers drawing a giant rhino on the chalk board which was challenging because everything was reversed as he was drawing with light on dark instead of the usual pencil on paper which he was used to.
-His math teacher did not react kindly when he found out but was reluctant to erase the drawing because of its skill and somehow a picture of it landed on the front of the school newspaper.
+His math teacher did not react kindly when he found out but was reluctant to erase the drawing because of its skill and somehow the picture remained on the board for a month and a picture of it landed on the front of the school newspaper.

 Somewhere around the ninth grade, Shane began to take art seriously, filling sketchbook after sketchbook with careful observation and drawing everything in sight and absorbing every art book he could get his hands on.
 His family did not have the money to buy painting supplies, so Shane just drew pictures with his school pencils becoming quite skilled.
 He would later realize that as fate would have it, it was better to have started off learning drawing skills first rather than painting because drawing is foundational to all the artistic disciplines and this led to a strong, solid foundation for the eventual growth of his painting skills.